Thanks to Them

 "Thanks to Them" is the season three premiere of the American animated television series The Owl House, and the 41st overall episode of the series.
 The episode was written by show creator Dana Terrace, Luz Batista, and Emmy Cicierega, and directed by Bosook Coburn and Amelia Lorenz.
 It originally aired on October 15, 2022 on both Disney Channel and Disney XD, and was released on the former channel's official YouTube channel and Disney+ afterwards.

-The episode follows Luz and her friends living with Luz’s mother, Camila for months as they attempt to return to the Demon Realm while also racing against Belos.
+The episode follows Luz and her friends living with Luz's mother, Camila for months as they attempt to return to the Demon Realm while also racing against Belos.
 However, Luz feeling depressed and Hunter having flashbacks of Belos get in their way.

 The episode garnered a combined viewing audience of 349,000 viewers and received a 0.06 rating among adults between the ages of 18 and 49.
 It received praise from critics for its animation, writing, representation, use of time, and emotional themes.

 Plot

 Following the events of "King's Tide", Luz Noceda and her mother, Camila, are reunited.
 Camila takes in Luz's friends, Amity, Willow, Gus, and Hunter.
-They spend the next couple of months trying to find a way back to the Demon Realm, during which the witches adjust to the human world and Luz comes out to her mother as bisexual, introducing Amity as her girlfriend.
+They spend the next couple of months trying to find a way back to the Demon Realm, during which the witches adjust to the human world, Vee adopting her own unique human form and Luz comes out to her mother as bisexual, introducing Amity as her girlfriend.
 Luz enters a state of depression, due to her guilt of indirectly helping Emperor Belos meet The Collector, thus setting all the trouble in the Boiling Isles into motion.

 Near late October, while Luz is at school, her friends find a map in the abandoned house next to the Noceda residence that they believe could help them open the portal.
 The next day, Amity, Willow, Gus and Vee go off to explore the town and learn about the map, while Hunter stays behind because he suspects that Belos might have followed them from the Demon Realm.
 Upon arriving at the Gravesfield Historical Society, Masha, the curator, informs them that the map contains a rebus.
 After decoding it, they realize the map shows where Titan's Blood is being kept.
 Amity decides to surprise Luz with the discovery at the upcoming Halloween Festival as a way to celebrate their last days in the Human Realm.

 Meanwhile, Hunter tells Luz his worries about Belos, so they search the abandoned house.
 After only finding a opossum there, they think they are safe, but Hunter is unknowingly possessed by Belos.
 That night, Luz records a video diary where she says that once everything is resolved, for everyone's sake, she will stay permanently in the Human Realm.